1: Disinfect the Dead

 As if to demonstrate, V cut down another drone, dosing herself in the oil.
 With every mouthful she consumed, she moved a bit faster.

-It was a oilbath.
+It was an oilbath.
 Deep in a hunting routine, J didn’t have the spare processing power to organize the sequence of images and motor inputs into a coherent narrative, and didn’t need to.

 She saw V smash the visor of one drone and used the plastic shards as improvised throwing knives.
 She saw N cut feats of acrobatics, almost dancing among the panicked horde.
 His nanite stinger pricked one drone then he slid it across the floor, passing it to V to be further disassembled.

-Pews were flipped over, candelabras fall to the ground, and the resounding acoustics of the room meant the protestations of the worker drones echoed like a great, suffering choir.
-Their agony reached a climax and sustained a long, discordantly screaming note.
+Pews were flipped over, candelabras fell to the ground, and the resounding acoustics of the room meant the protestations of the worker drones echoed like a great, suffering choir.
+Their agony reached a climax and sustained a long note, discordant and screaming.

 The three disassemblers worked like a perfectly-tuned machine.
 No bickering, no difference of perspective.
 Everything was as simple as locate, shutdown, disassemble.